 December is a month with little travel and tourism since the freezing weather and lack of holidays keep people inside.
 Tourism and travel increases at the end of December because of the Christmas holidays and winter breaks outside the country, and groups come in to set up for the winter festivals that begin in early January.
 There are winter games and sports competitions at the end of December.

 So prices are relatively low for tickets and hotel accommodations until the last week of December, and there is less crowding at the attractions.
-We can also help you book your flight tickets and train tickets online.

 You can also design your own tour to Harbin and other Chinese locations.
 Tell us where you want to go and what you'd like to do, and we can plan out your tour and arrange your tickets, accommodations, and travel.